ThibaultPERRIN/M_xanthus_internship/README.md

 # *Internship / LCB (CNRS UMR7283)  - Myxoccocus xanthus*

-Repository for image analysis of Myxococcus xanthus spores and their properties.\
+Repository for image processing - Myxococcus xanthus cells and their properties.\
 All protocols can be found in their own directory at: *Myxospores_isolation_individual_FBs_protocol*